Employment requirement

 Subsidised work

 If you have worked on subsidised pay, 75% of that work can be taken into account in the calculation of the employment requirement.
 In order to satisfy the 26-week employment requirement, you therefore need to have worked on subsidised pay for at least 35 weeks.
-If you were provided subsidised work on the basis of the obligation to employ elderly people, 100% of your subsidised work counts towards the employment requirement.

 Absences from the labour market